 Honor System at Europe’s Public Transport

-The only difference between these ‘open’ stations and Hong Kong’s can’t-get-in-without-a-card MTR network is that they use honor system.
-Honor system enables passengers to board ticket under the assumption that they have the right to do so; they can show a proof they have paid before getting into the carriage — a 1-day card or a monthly pass, for example.
+The only difference between these ‘open’ stations and Hong Kong’s can’t-get-in-without-a-card MTR network is that they use an honor system.
+Honor system enables passengers to board tickets under the assumption that they have the right to do so; they can show proof they have paid before getting into the carriage — a 1-day card or a monthly pass, for example.

-A successful implementation of honor system in a city indicates a mature society.
-I think it will also teach newcomers to be more responsible, honest citizens and undestand the difference between a right and a privilege, in the context of public services.
-With less investment on infrastructure or personnel to check paying passengers, more funding can be allocated on other purposes like track upgrade and maintenance or other city facilities, for transport systems managed by the government.
+Successful implementation of the honor system in a city indicates a mature society.
+I think it will also teach newcomers to be more responsible, honest citizens and understand the difference between a right and a privilege, in the context of public services.
+With less investment in infrastructure or personnel to check paying passengers, more funding can be allocated on other purposes like track upgrade and maintenance or other city facilities, for transport systems managed by the government.
 This is okay especially if the government is willing to subsidize operations.
-In case the economy falters, and the local government runs into budget deficit, operating a public transport system that relies on honor system may incur heavy losses.
+In case the economy falters, and the local government runs into budget deficit, operating a public transport system that relies on the honor system may incur heavy losses.

 Other cities do not adopt this honor system scheme.
 Milan requires railway passengers to use tickets before entering trains.
 While Budapest subway stations do not have turnstiles, I observed that staff are deployed on entrances to check individual tickets, thereby creating backlog during busy hours.
 In the case of Hong Kong’s MTR, more security cameras or ultra-efficient gates do not seem to deter fare-dodging passengers; incidents of people leaping off the turnstiles or crawling under them get occasional mention at the local papers.